-Highlights of the 2018/19 season included return visits to Northern Ireland Opera to conduct productions of Sondheim’s Sweeney Todd and Greg Caffrey’s children’s opera The Chronic Identity Crisis of Pamplemousse, as well as working with Irish National Opera as assistant conductor and Chorus Master on Bartok: Bluebeard’s Castle, Dennehy: The Second Violinist, Verdi: Aida, Puccini: Madama Butterfly & Mozart Die zauberfloete.
+Highlights of previous seasons include making her debut with the Irish Chamber Orchestra (Der Schauspieldirektor), return visits to Northern Ireland Opera to conduct productions of Weill’s The Threepenny Opera, Sondheim’s Sweeney Todd and Greg Caffrey’s children’s opera The Chronic Identity Crisis of Pamplemousse, as well as working with Irish National Opera as assistant conductor and chorus master on Bartok: Bluebeard’s Castle, Dennehy: The Second Violinist, Verdi: Aida, Puccini: Madama Butterfly & Mozart die Zauberfloete.
 As conductor of the Hard Rain Soloist Ensemble she premiered many new works as well as revisiting Eliott Carter’s Triple Duo on a tour of the UK and Ireland.

-Sinead's teachers and masterclass mentors have included Peter Eotvos, Martyn Brabbins, Johannes Schlaefli, Jorma Panula, Clark Rundell, Mark Shanahan, and Sylvain Cambreling.
-She has worked in masterclasss with the Chamber Orchestra of Luxembourg, North Czech Philharmonic, Bochumer Symphoniker, Scottish Chamber Orchestra, Essener Philharmoniker and Ensemble and Orquestra do Cadaques, and Argovia Philharmonic.
-She was also a guest conductor with the Orquestra do Algarve and the Irish Chamber Orchestra.
+Sinead's teachers and masterclass mentors have included Alex Ingram, Peter Eotvos, Martyn Brabbins, Johannes Schlaefli, Jorma Panula, Clark Rundell and Mark Shanahan.
+She has worked in masterclass with the Argovia Philharmonic, Chamber Orchestra of Luxembourg, North Czech Philharmonic, Bochumer Symphoniker, Scottish Chamber Orchestra, Essener Philharmoniker and Ensemble and Orquestra do Cadaques.
+She was also a guest conductor with the Orquestra do Algarve.
+She is currently based in Ireland.